open-policy-agent/opa/docs/content/cli.md

 ### Options

 ```
       --check-result      assert that the formatted code is valid and can be successfully parsed (default true) (default true)
   -d, --diff              only display a diff of the changes
+      --drop-v0-imports   drop v0 imports from the formatted code, such as 'rego.v1' and 'future.keywords'
       --fail              non zero exit code on reformat
   -h, --help              help for fmt
   -l, --list              list all files who would change when formatted
       --rego-v1           format module(s) to be compatible with both Rego v1 and current OPA version)
       --v0-compatible     opt-in to OPA features and behaviors prior to the OPA v1.0 release.
 Takes precedence over --v1-compatible
   -w, --write             overwrite the original source file
 ```

 ____